vsch/vladsch-blog/Finding-the-best-plugin-examples.md

-## Finding the best plugin example source code
+## The best IntelliJ plugin example source code

 I always found that the best and most accurate source of information about any program is its source code.
 It is not the easiest to absorb, at first, but it is down right the most accurate.
 Comments can be out of date and cannot be trusted.
 Who updates them anyway?
 Books are only valid for the version of code for which they were written.
 The source code is the final arbiter of truth about any program.
 After all, it is the program.